abisop/nuttx-docs/en/components/libs/index.md

     and for applications.

-3. When used by the OS, some special care must be taken to assure that the OS logic does not disrupt the user's errno value and that the OS does not create inappropriate cancellation points.
+3. When used by the OS, some special care must be taken to assure that the OS logic does not disrupt the user\'s errno value and that the OS does not create inappropriate cancellation points.

     For example, `sem_wait()` is both a cancellation point and modifies the errno value.
 So within the FLAT build and without kernel version for the PROTECTED and KERNEL builds, the special internal OS